 The first reference to a “cocktail” was that of an Old Fashioned recipe.
 In an 1806 issue of The Balance and Columbian Repository in Hudson, New York, the editor responds to a reader’s inquiry to define the term.
-To which they replied that it was a potent concoction of spirits, bitters, water and sugar.
+To which they replied that it was a potent concoction of spirits, Angostura bitters, water, and sugar.

-Over the next century an Old Fashioned could be made with any number of base spirits and often mixed with orange liqueur.
-By the mid 19th century whiskey was the standard spirit used, combined with bitters, water and sugar.
-It is balanced and in essence the “perfect” cocktail.
+Over the next century, an Old Fashioned could be made with any number of base spirits and often mixed with orange liqueur.
+By the mid-19th century, whiskey was the standard spirit used, combined with bitters, water and sugar.
+It is balanced and in essence, the “perfect” cocktail.

 SUGAR CUBE, Or 1 tsp sugar or .25 oz simple syrup